| The Editorial Process

 | Anti-plagiarism policy

-Plagiarism includes duplicate publication of the author's own work, in whole or in part without proper citation or mispresenting other's ideas, words, and other creative expression as one's own.
-The Journal follows strict anti-plagiarism policy.
-All manuscripts submitted to Journal of Research in Ayurvedic Sciences undergoes plagiarism check with commercially available software.
-Based on the extent of plagiarism, authors may be asked to address any minor duplication, or similarity with the previous published work.
+Plagiarism includes duplicate publication of the author's own work, in whole or in part without proper citation or mispresenting other's ideas, words, and other creative expressions as one's own.
+The Journal follows a strict anti-plagiarism policy.
+All manuscripts submitted to the Journal of Research in Ayurvedic Sciences undergoes plagiarism check with commercially available software.
+Based on the extent of plagiarism, authors may be asked to address any minor duplication or similarity with the previously published work.
 If plagiarism is detected after publication, the Journal will investigate.
 If plagiarism is established, the journal will notify the authors institution and funding bodies and will retract the plagiarised article.
 To report plagiarism, contact the journal office (email: [email protected])